 Plot 12 Mary Slessor Street, Asokoro – Abuja.
 P.O Box 10924, Garki, Abuja.

 On Jewish holidays and Local holidays the embassy will be closed.

 e.
 Security instructions for people who wish to obtain Consular services at the Mission's office

 1. Please bring a photo ID.

 2. Every visitor and his belongings will be required to undergo a security check.

 3. For security purposes, no personal objects will be allowed into the Mission, including handbags, mobile phones and electronic devices.

 4. Do not bring large handbags or suitcases to the Mission.

 5. Do not bring food and/or beverage bottles or containers.

-Documents can be sent by airmail (This will be on the responsible of the sender only)
+Documents can be sent by courier services (The sender will be responsible for the cost implications)